emmajanedrews/base-template/_posts/2018-04-26-how-do-interest-rates-affect-our-real-estate-market.md

 {% include pullquote.html %}

 How does this affect the market?
-Well, **as rates rise, homebuyers won’t be able to afford as much as they used to.** Just a 0.5% increase on a $200,000 house affects a monthly mortgage payment by $60.If rates rose to 5%, that same buyer would no longer be able to afford a $200,000 house.
+Well, **as rates rise, homebuyers won’t be able to afford as much as they used to.** Just a 0.5% increase on a $200,000 house affects a monthly mortgage payment by $60.
+If rates rose to 5%, that same buyer would no longer be able to afford a $200,000 house.
 They would only be able to afford a $178,000 house.

 Not only does this affect buyers, but it affects seller as well.
 As rates rise, fewer people can afford higher-end homes. **If people can’t buy what they want, it can turn a hot seller’s market into more of a buyer’s market.**